-Applying to the Ford School BA program
+Applying to the Ford School BA major

 Interested in the Ford School's bachelor's degree in public policy?
 Students apply to the program during their sophomore year and are admitted to the Ford School for their final two years.
 Read on to learn more.

 Undergraduate applications are due by February 1 of each year.
 Students will be notified about admissions decisions by the end of March.

 Before beginning the program, students must have junior standing at the University of Michigan–Ann Arbor, and must complete the following prerequisites:

 - Principles of Economics I (Econ 101)

 - One course from Race and Ethnicity (RE)

 - One introductory social science course, such as Systematic Thinking about Problems of the Day (PUBPOL 201)

 - Click here to view the full list of classes that would fulfill this requirement.

 *Students must receive a C- or better in any prerequisite and core courses.